 - Attending communication workshops

-- Enrolling onto communication and interpersonal courses
+- Enrolling onto communication courses

 - Reflecting on everyday interactions with strangers